-Lindsay Upton has been working in her role as a Program Manager since June 2007.
+Lindsay Upton has been working in her role as a Program Director since June 2007.
 She has extensive experience in crisis intervention and assists clients in navigating complex bureaucratic systems.
 Her responsibilities include managing a dedicated group of case coordinators who are responsible for providing timely emergency financial aid and case management services to victims of violent crime and sudden tragedy.
 Her team links clients to community resources and works alongside clients to challenge individual and systemic barriers.

 Lindsay holds a Social Work Degree from Ryerson University.
 She is an active volunteer, has served on numerous committees, engages in public speaking engagements and is dedicated to developing community partnerships and community response protocols that challenge barriers experienced by diverse and vulnerable populations.
-Lindsay is also a recipient of the 2016 Attorney General’s Award of Distinction.